leczy642/MySQL-CSV-Result-Converter-/README.md

 # Mysql-CSV-Converter-
-PHP script that converts Mysql data into CSV
+The aim of this project is to create an application that can convert student results from the SQL format into CSV format for easy storage.
+The CSV format is easy to manipulate and is more compact compared to other formats like JSON. student examination results can easily be transported from slave servers to the main server.

+The application is built using HTML and CSS frontend, with PHP and MySQL backend.

 To install application

 1. Download application
-2. Unzip the file and move to your server's directory
+2. Unzip the file and move to your PHP XAMPP/MAMP/LAMP server's directory.
+Ensure you take note of the file name (MySQL-CSV-Result-Converter)
-3. Import the csvconvertdb.sql file into mysql
+4. Import the csvconvertdb.sql file into mysql to create the application database with predefined tables.
-4. Run the script in your browser
+5. Run the script in your browser

+# Running the application
+on your browser type : localhost/[folder_name]